Pelican-Elegant/elegant/documentation/content/Appearance and Style/table-of-contents.md

 ## Configuring reStructuredText Format

-The
-reStructuredText format has the [`contents`](http://docutils.sourceforge.net/docs/ref/rst/directives.html#table-of-contents) directive that generates a table of contents in the article.
+reStructuredText is a format that by default contains a [`contents`](http://docutils.sourceforge.net/docs/ref/rst/directives.html#table-of-contents) directive that generates a table of contents in the article.